magetron/CryEngine3.rc_extension/readme.md

-CryEngine.RC is a .NET library that wraps the CryENGINE resource compiler and adds extensions for a more complete and flexible game art pipeline.
+CryEngine.RC is a .NET library that wraps the CryENGINE resource compiler and extensions for a more complete and flexible game art pipeline.

 # Current Features